abmantis/homeassistant-custom-components/others/README.md

 ### edp_redy_local:
-**Prefer using the edp_redy component, since edp_redy_local only provides sensors**

-Copy the sensor/edp_redy_local.py to your custom_components/sensor folder and add the following configuration:
+Copy the edp_redy_local folder to your custom_components folder and add the following configuration:

 ```
 sensor: